Home Loan Approval Process For Mortgage Borrowers

 - There is no reason for any borrowers who have a solid pre-approval not to be able to close their mortgage loan on time

-Here are reasons for last minute mortgage loan denials:
+Here are the reasons for last-minute mortgage loan denials:

-- Loan officer did not properly qualify borrower
+- The loan officer did not properly qualify the borrower

-- Loan officer did not know mortgage guidelines
+- The loan officer did not know mortgage guidelines

-- Loan officer did not know about their company’s lender overlays
+- The loan officer did not know about their company’s lender overlays

 Stages In Mortgage Approval Process